Volunteer With Us today

 - Resources Facilitators – Grant funding applications is something we are constantly investigating and the application process is a complex one.
 If you are experienced in this field think of the difference you could make to us by submitting applications to funds.
 We currently receive no funding of any kind or payments for our service and there must be something out there that operations such as ours fits the criteria for some sort of

-- Speakers - We get lots of requests for speakers to attend a function and present our charity to their audience.
-This could be a coffee morning with 12 people or the local Lions meeting with 50 people - it's about having the confidence to stand up and speak to a crowd about our work using a powerpoint presentation and a laptop.
-Speaking to groups can bring in a significant amount of funds to the charity.
+- Speakers – We get lots of requests for speakers to attend a function and present our charity to their audience.
+This could be a coffee morning with 12 people or the local meeting with 50 people – it’s about having the confidence to stand up and speak to a crowd about our charities work.
+Speaking to groups can bring in a significant amount of funds or sponsors to the charity.